-Our Special Educational Needs Coordinators are Mrs Wiles and Mrs Cartwright.
+Our Special Educational Needs Coordinators are Mrs Cartwright (currently on maternity leave) and Mrs Davey.

 They can be contacted by phoning 01302 874536.